 The average auto insurance claim this year for “car colliding with a deer,” according to research by State Farm.
 That’s up from $3,414 last year.
 By the way, October through the end of the year is when “a driver is most likely to collide with a deer in the United States, mostly due to mating and hunting seasons.”

 What every $100 in fraud will cost retailers this year, according to the sixth annual True Cost of Fraud Study.
 That’s up from $279 last year.
 This number includes bounced checks, stolen merchandise, fraudulent refunds, and “unauthorized transactions.”

 New products that flop each year worldwide, according to something called the Global Pricing Study.
-“This problem is self-inflicted, but curable: Pricing and marketing need to be the top priority of the innovation process,” the study says, apparently not taking into account if the product sucks.
+“This problem is self-inflicted, but curable: Pricing and marketing need to be the top priority of the innovation process.
+The study apparently doesn’t take into account if the product sucks.

 Adults who plan to dress up for Halloween as “vampires or witches,” according to Savers.com, which also reported that 43 percent of men “go for scary costumes” while 42 percent of women “choose costumes that make them look attractive.”

-How much “plants in office spaces increase employee productivity,” according to a self-serving study by Ambius, “the world’s largest interior landscaping company.”
+How much “plants in office spaces increase employee productivity,” says a self-serving study by Ambius, “the world’s largest interior landscaping company.”
 But if that’s true, what about a follow-up study on how productive we’d all be if we worked outdoors?